crowdwave/arniesmtpbufferserver/README.md

 Arnie is not intended to be a professional production quality email server ...... it's for technically experienced people who know what they are doing and are happy to read the Python code and accept the risks.

-I wrote Arnie because I got frustrated using complex queueing systems like Celery simply to buffer outbound SMTP emails.
+I wrote Arnie because I got frustrated using complex queueing systems simply to buffer outbound SMTP emails.
+I'd rather spend time writing this than spend the same time debugging Celery configuration.

 ## Purpose of Arnie.